-The Highlands was an area of medium to high relief with narrow, fast flowing streams and eucalypt forest and woodlands.
-Aboriginal populations were probably small and of low density, with people highly mobile.
-The rivers and forests also probably had medium to low subsistence potential for Aboriginal hunter gatherers using fire, spears, and digging sticks.
-Archaeological evidence for this section is sparse, with some concentration of activity (e.g. stone artefacts) on river flats and mid-altitude valleys.
+The Highlands was an area of medium to high relief, with narrow, fast-flowing streams and eucalypt forest and woodlands.
+Aboriginal populations were probably small and of low density, with the people highly mobile.
+The rivers and forests also probably had medium- to low-subsistence potential for Aboriginal hunter-gatherers using fire, spears, and digging sticks.
+Archaeological evidence for this section is sparse, with some concentration of activity (e.g., stone artefacts) on river flats and mid-latitude valleys.
 Excavated sites are few, with intermittent dates of occupation beginning c.
-25,000 years ago, with increased usage in the past 3,000 years (Frankel, 2017: 179).
+25,000 years ago and increased usage in the past 3000 years (Frankel 2017: 179).

-The Riverine plain was created by Pleistocene Lachlan, Murrumbidgee, and Murray Rivers, where prior streams carried a bed load of sand and gravels and more recent ancestral streams carried clays.
-It is an area of braided river channels, floodplains, backplains, swamps, lakes, and lunettes, with riparian gum forests, open woodlands and extensive areas of saltbush and grasslands (Hill, De Decker, von der Borch, & Murray-Wallace, 2009; NSW Government, nd; Pels, 1964).
+The Riverine Plain was created by the Pleistocene Lachlan, Murrumbidgee, and Murray Rivers, where prior streams carried a bedload of sand and gravels and more recent ancestral streams carried clays.
+It is an area of braided river channels, floodplains, backplains, swamps, lakes, and lunettes, with riparian gum forests, open woodlands, and extensive areas of saltbush and grasslands (Hill, De Decker, von der Borch, & Murray-Wallace 2009; NSW Government, n.d.; Pels 1964).
 This plain was a productive resource zone, especially during spring when floods overtopped the banks of the many streams to create swamps which lasted through the summer period and into the autumn.
-These waters carried many fish, turtles, and freshwater crayfish, and, most importantly bulrush (Typha spp.), which was collected and cooked in ground ovens to provide farinaceous carbohydrate in immense quantities (Gott, 1999).
+These waters carried many fish, turtles, and freshwater crayfish, and, most importantly, bulrush (Typha spp.), which was collected and cooked in ground ovens to provide farinaceous carbohydrate in immense quantities (Gott 1999).
 Archaeological evidence for use of these resources lies in the many earthen mounds situated along the course of the rivers and major creeks, many of which have been mapped and excavated.
-These mounds are the product of using baked clay in ovens over the past 5,000 years, with the result that the mounds themselves became elevated camping places above the flood water levels (Frankel, 2017; Martin, 2011).
+These mounds are the product of using baked clay in ovens over the past 5000 years, with the result that the mounds themselves became elevated camping places above the floodwater levels (Frankel 2017; Martin 2011).
 A useful by-product of bulrush was the fibre in its rhizomes.
-The intensive chewing of this fibre for string used in the manufacture of nets, baskets, bags, and other implements has left distinctive wear marks on Aboriginal teeth from this area (Pardoe, 1995: 708).
+The intensive chewing of this fibre for string used in the manufacture of nets, baskets, bags, and other implements has left distinctive wear marks on the teeth of Aborigines from this area (Pardoe 1995: 708).
 Aboriginal populations in this area were large and of high density, and, at least seasonally, semi-sedentary.
 Human burials are common in both the mounds and source bordering dunes along the creeks.